WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ### Updating

 This release is cut from the `b4.0` work and requires an OS update as well as IDE extension updates.
-If you're on Windows, it's easy, we've added a one-click upgrade to the extenion.
+If you're on Windows, it's easy, we've added a one-click upgrade to the extension.
 However, on macOS (and Linux) it's significantly more complicated.
 We recommend updating on a Windows machine in Visual Studio if you have access to one, but the manual steps for macOS and Linux are provided as well.